fission/fission.io/content/en/docs/installation/upgrade.md

 Note: Fission upgrades cause a downtime as of now, however we try to minimize it.
 Please upvote the [issue#1856](https://github.com/fission/fission/issues/1856) so we can priortize fixing it.
 {{< /notice >}}

-## Upgrade to latest Fission version
+## Upgrade to the latest Fission version

 ### Upgrade/Replace the CRDs